-In more detail, the $^1(\pi-\pi^)$ state who is brightest and hence directly accessible upon FC excitation, yields to a local minimum in $S_2$ that can subsequently lead to a flat region along the torsion coordinate.
-All through the torsion and between dihedral values of 170 and 130 degrees, $S_1$ and $S_2$ remain almost degenerate with a maximum energy difference of only 0.1 eV.
-Throughout that area, a crossing point, i.e. a $S_2/S_1$ conical intersection (CI), can be located at ca. $\theta$ = 140°, being more delayed with respect to the natural CC which is found closer to FC.
-After the crossing, the $S_1$ PES stays almost planar until 120°, where a sudden stabilization of $S_1$ yields to a conical intersection with the ground state that is reached at ca. 110 degrees.
-The topology of the $S_1/S_0$ conical intersection appears quite steep and hence the completion of the isomerization in the ground state should be favorable.
+In more detail, the $(\pi-\pi^)$ state who is brightest and hence directly accessible upon FC excitation, yields to a local minimum in S2 that can subsequently lead to a flat region along the torsion coordinate.
+All through the torsion and between dihedral values of 170 and 130 degrees, S_1 and S_2 remain almost degenerate with a maximum energy difference of only 0.1 eV.
+Throughout that area, a crossing point, i.e. a S_2/S_1 conical intersection (CI), can be located at ca. θ = 140°, being more delayed with respect to the natural CC which is found closer to FC.
+After the crossing, the S_1 PES stays almost planar until 120°, where a sudden stabilization of S_1 yields to a conical intersection with the ground state that is reached at ca. 110 degrees.
+The topology of the S_1/S_0 conical intersection appears quite steep and hence the completion of the isomerization in the ground state should be favorable.
+Representative structures on both pathways can be found in ESI pointing to how the isomerization undergoes.

-In contrast, a steeper pathway is observed on the $^1(n-\pi^)$ PES, in which case an energy of ca. 0.4 eV needs to be overcome.
-While the $S_1$ behavior is strongly reminiscent of natural CC, the $S_2$ route presents significant differences.
-In natural CC $S_2$ is destabilized as a consequence of the rotation, increasing it energy to ca. 2 eV above $S_1$ , oppositely in the biomimetic analogue a stepwise stabilization is observed that in turn can be linked to the contribution of the $^1(\pi-\pi^)$ state and to a delayed isomerization.
+In contrast, a steeper pathway is observed on the $1(n-\pi^)$ PES, in which case an energy of ca. 0.4 eV needs to be overcome.
+While the S1 behavior is strongly reminiscent of natural CC, the S2 route presents significant differences.
+In natural CC S2 is destabilized as a consequence of the rotation, increasing it energy to ca. 2 eV above S1, oppositely in the biomimetic analogue a stepwise stabilization is observed that in turn can be linked to the contribution of the $1(\pi-\pi^)$ state and to a delayed isomerization.
 This fact is also supported by the large mixing observed along these PESs, where the nature of the ground state has a great contribution of the $\pi-\pi^$ transition.
 Hence, two competitive pathways can be highlighted and proposed, leading to two distinct crossing regions with the ground state.
-In terms of energetic considerations, the $^1(\pi-\pi^)$ crossing point appears favorable at lower energy, i.e. ca. 2.5 eV, as compared to the $^1(n-\pi^)$ that is found at 3.2 eV.
-Natural CC also presented similar profiles for the two photoisomerization pathways, $^{15}$ which are characterized by barriers of 0.7 and 0.4 eV for the $^1(\pi-\pi^)$ and $^1(n-\pi^)$ states, respectively, that should be overcome to reach the crossing points.
-In case of the biomimetic analogue, the $^1(n-\pi^)$ is almost totally overlapping with the one of the natural CC, as most notably witnessed by the same energetic barrier, more significant differences can be observed for the $^1(\pi-\pi^)$ path.
+In terms of energetic considerations, the $1(\pi-\pi^)$ crossing point appears favorable at lower energy, i.e. ca. 2.5 eV, as compared to the $1(n-\pi^)$ that is found at 3.2 eV.
+Natural CC also presented similar profiles for the two photoisomerization pathways,15 which are characterized by barriers of 0.7 and 0.4 eV for the ${}^{\scriptscriptstyle 1}\!(\pi\text{-}\pi^)$ and ${}^{\scriptscriptstyle 1}\!(n\text{-}\pi^)$ states, respectively, that should be overcome to reach the crossing points.
+In case of the biomimetic analogue, the $(n-\pi^)$ is almost totally overlapping with the one of the natural CC, as most notably witnessed by the same energetic barrier, more significant differences can be observed for the $(\pi-\pi^)$ path.
 Indeed, in the biomimetic analogue the energetic barrier leading to the conical intersection is significantly lowered amounting only to less than 0.1 eV.
-Hence, it is evident that the $^1(\pi-\pi^)$ state leads to the most favorable route leading to the photoisomerization.
+Hence, it is evident that the $(\pi-\pi^)$ state leads to the most favorable route leading to the photoisomerization.
 This preference, and the smaller energetic penalty, could also yield to a more efficient photoswitching behavior, coherently with the experimental observations.
-Indeed, the almost barrierless pathway is in good agreement with the observed efficient isomerization process, as witnessed by the cis/trans ratio obtained after irradiation, and the very low fluorescent quantum yield found.
+Indeed, the almost barrierless pathway is in good agreement with the observed efficient isomerization process, as witnessed by the cis/trans ratio obtained after irradiation, and the very low fluorescent quantum yield found.19

 Figure 3.
-Relaxed scan along the torsion of the dihedral angle following the $^1$ (n- $\pi^$ ) (a) and $^1$ ( $\pi$ - $\pi^$ ) (b) states in the gas phase at the MS-CASPT2 level.
+Relaxed scan along the torsion of the dihedral angle following the $1(n-\pi^)$ (a) and $1(\pi-\pi^)$ (b) states in the gas phase at the MS-CASPT2 level.